desbma/hddfancontrol/README.md

 [![Supported Python versions](https://img.shields.io/pypi/pyversions/hddfancontrol.svg?style=flat)](https://pypi.python.org/pypi/hddfancontrol/)
 [![License](https://img.shields.io/github/license/desbma/hddfancontrol.svg?style=flat)](https://github.com/desbma/hddfancontrol/blob/master/LICENSE)

+---

+This tool has been rewritten in Rust.

+This is the old Python version.
+The most recent version is in the [master branch](https://github.com/desbma/hddfancontrol/).

+---

 HDD Fan control is a command line tool to dynamically control fan speed according to hard drive temperature on Linux.

 This has 3 benefits: